SocketCluster/socketcluster/README.md

 socket.global.emit('localhost_9101_8000_0_47kR_u7W4LGk56rSAAAA', 'foo', eventData, callback);
 ```

-Broadcast to all sessions (on all worker processes):
+Broadcast to all interested sockets/sessions (on all worker processes):
 ```js
 socket.global.broadcast('foo', eventData, callback);
 ```

-Broadcast to all sessions (this time we access the global object directly from the SCServer instance):
+Broadcast to all interested sockets/session (this time we access the global object directly from the SCServer instance):
 ```js
 wsServer.global.broadcast('foo', eventData, callback);
 ```

+Note that when you broadcast an event, only the clients which are actually subscribed tp that particular event
+will receive it.
+SocketCluster is efficient and works more like a pub/sub system.
+When you listen to an even on the client using socket.on(...), it will send a 'subscribe' event to the backend which
+may be intercepted/blocked by your middleware if appropriate.

 On the socket (only use this one if you know what you're doing; generally, it's better to emit on a session):
 ```js